okuvshynov/vimqq/README.md

 # Vim quick question (vim-qq)

-AI plugin for Vim with focus on local model evaluation, code understanding and refinement, rather than providing autocomplete.
+AI plugin for Vim/Neovim.

-While there are many copilot-like plugins for different IDEs/editor (cody ai, tabby, etc.), I couldn't quite find what I needed.
+While there are many copilot-like plugins for different IDEs/editor (cody ai, tabby, cursor, etc.), I couldn't quite find what I needed.
 The requirements I had were:

 - work with reasonably modern Vim, e.g. one preinstalled on MacOS;
 - work with both Vim and NeoVim;